selgik/selgik.github.io/_posts/2022-05-03-Tableau-dashboards.md

 ## Part 2: Visualize Findings with Tableau
 ### Designing dashboards
 - Question: Why did I chose to build multiple pages dashboards for this project?
 - Answer: Unlike the COVID-19 project where I had to deal with only 1 unified theme (COVID-19), this project had mulitple themes (requests number, duration time, season or agencies etc).
-Adding all analysis on each component in one page could have been overwhelming to users as it would contain too much information.
+Adding all analysis on each component in one page could be overwhelming to users as it would contain too much information.

 ### Track Tableau issues